 Because this guide is primarily based on car battery chargers and not actual batteries, other battery types will not be thoroughly discussed.
 However, other types include AGM, starting, deep-cycle, NiMh and Lithium batteries.
 As a general rule of thumb, never use an older-design battery charger, such as a solid-state charger, for a newer design battery.

 This category is for those who occasionally use their charger, such as in the case of an emergency.
 This person typically owns one to two cars and lives in a warm climate.
 These types of chargers are also great for charging smaller batteries such as personal watercraft, ATVs and even lawn equipment.
 For the most part, this type of charger will fit the average person’s needs.
 Below are some great chargers for the casual user.

 This particular charger has an amp rating of 10, 6 and 2, meaning it can be set at different amperage levels.
 The overall dimensions are 4.5 inches in height and eight inches in length, making it extremely portable.
-Because it's a smart charger, it'll automatically shut off when done charging.
+Because it’s a smart charger, it’ll automatically shut off when done the charging.
 The cable length is 72 inches, giving one plenty of room to work with.
 The Pro-Logix PL2310 is able to charge conventional, maintenance free, AGM, gel cell, deep cycle and marine batteries.

 The PL2320 version is able to charge all the same batteries as the PL2310 version.
 It also has automatic operation, smart clamp technology, a seven-segment LED display and a soft-start mode for really low batteries.
 The amp rating for this device is set at 20/10/2.
 It happens to be the same size as well, including the 72 inch cable.